Calicles/tvShacker/README.md

 # tvShacker
-Game display in a tv.
+Game display in a tv.<br/>
-Can change the channels, and put the tv on or off.
+Can change the channels, and put the tv on or off.<br/>
 Three channels displayed.